How to Create a Professional Email Signature (2026 Guide)

 Keep It Compact

 Your signature should be 3-5 lines of information, not a full business card.
 Aim for a total height under 150px.
-Recipients see your signature on every reply in a thread — if it's too large, it dominates the conversation.
+Recipients see your signature on every reply in a thread, and if it's too large, it dominates the conversation.

 Use a Simple, Readable Font

 Stick to system fonts that every email client supports: Arial, Helvetica, Segoe UI, or Georgia.
-Avoid decorative or custom fonts — they won't render correctly in most email clients and will fall back to a default font anyway.
+Avoid decorative or custom fonts, since they won't render correctly in most email clients and will fall back to a default font anyway.

 Use Color Sparingly